-The complete set of IAR Systems development tools is described in a series of guides.
+The complete set of IAR development tools is described in a series of guides.
 Information about:

-- System requirements and information about how to install and register the IAR Systems products are available in the Installation and Licensing Quick Reference Guide and the Licensing Guide. - Using the IDE for project management and building, is available in the IDE Project Management and Building Guide for RH850. - Using the IAR C-SPY® Debugger, is available in the C-SPY® Debugging Guide for RH850. - Programming for the IAR C/C++ Compiler for RH850 and linking using the IAR ILINK Linker, is available in the IAR C/C++ Development Guide for RH850. - Programming for the IAR Assembler for RH850, is available in the IAR Assembler Reference Guide for RH850. - Performing a static analysis using C-STAT and the required checks, is available in the C-STAT® Static Analysis Guide. - Developing safety-critical applications using the MISRA C guidelines, is available in the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide. - Migrating from an older UBROF-based product version to a newer version that uses the ELF/DWARF object format, is available in the guide IAR Embedded Workbench® Migrating from UBROF to ELF/DWARF.
+- System requirements and information about how to install and register the IAR products are available in the Installation and Licensing Quick Reference Guide and the Licensing Guide. - Using the IDE for project management and building, is available in the IDE Project Management and Building Guide. - Using the IAR C-SPY® Debugger and C-RUN runtime error checking, is available in the C-SPY® Debugging Guide for RX. - Programming for the IAR C/C++ Compiler for RX and linking, is available in the IAR C/C++ Development Guide for RX. - Programming for the IAR Assembler for RX, is available in the IAR Assembler Reference Guide for RX. - Performing a static analysis using C-STAT and the required checks, is available in the C-STAT® Static Analysis Guide. - Porting application code and projects created with a previous version of the IAR Embedded Workbench for RX, is available in the IAR Embedded Workbench® Migration Guide. - Migrating from an older UBROF-based product version to a newer version that uses the ELF/DWARF object format, is available in the guide IAR Embedded Workbench® Migrating from UBROF to ELF/DWARF.